tidymodels/textrecipes/README.md

 Installation
 ------------

-textrecipes is not avaliable from [CRAN](https://CRAN.R-project.org) yet.
+textrecipes is not available from [CRAN](https://CRAN.R-project.org) yet.
 But the development version can be downloaded with:

 ``` r
 require("devtools")